Wake Forest University Department of Counseling

 Lesson 2: Screening and Assessment of Substance Use

-Read the following in your Miller, Forcehimes, and Zweben text:
+Read the following in the Miller, Forcehimes, and Zweben text:

 Chapter 5, "Screening, Evaluation, and Diagnosis"